 We will focus on the Book of the Kings (Shahnameh), composed over a thousand years ago by the Persian poet Ferdowsi, reviewing the work with illustrated paintings from different manuscripts.
 This monumental volume in 50,000 verses is a compilation of various mythological and heroic episodes in a single epic.
 It tells the story of several Iranian peoples from the creation of the world to the seventh century common era.
 Other related accounts from the earlier Avestan and Middle Persian texts will also be introduced, but the Shahnameh is regarded as the national epic of many nations.

-Primary reading materials will be from Stories from the Shahnameh of Ferdowsi (Abolqhasem Ferdowsi, translated to English by Dick Davis, Mage Publishers, 2004).
+Primary reading materials will be from Shahnameh: The Persian Book of Kings by Abolqasem Ferdowsi, translated to English by Dick Davis, published in 2007 and 2016 by Penguin Classics.
 Other selected readings will be introduced as we proceed.

 Dr. Mitra Ara is professor and founding director of Persian Studies at San Francisco State University, where she lectures on the Ancient Iranian cultures, religions, and mythologies